nicolasH/frankensteins/readme.md

 _By Nicolas Hoibian._

-__!!!__ This is the 2.0 version, with quite a few changes from the previous, blog-only 1.0 .
-Migrating is simple, but manual and mandatory.
-Details at the bottom.
+__!!!__ This is the 2.0 version.
+Details for migrating from 1.x at the bottom.

+Version 2.1: now works on Linux and OSX/Darwin/BSD!

 __\_\_\_.sh__ : _The answer to your questions about static html sites in 42*2 lines of bash (and thousands of lines of C)._